Dogs are Unavoidable but You Can Coexist Peacefully!

-This guide will help you stay safe around unfamiliar dogs by recognising dog behaviour, helping you understand triggers of cynophobia, and showing you how several types of therapy (including using relaxation techniques to stay calm even if the dog does something unexpected) can help you with your symptoms of cynophobia.
+Should you feel overwhelmed by a fear of animals, you’re far from alone.
+Animal phobias are among the most common phobias, and cynophobia (fear of dogs) is one of the most widespread.
+This guide will help you stay safe around unfamiliar dogs by recognising dog behaviour, helping you understand triggers of cynophobia.
+Additionally, this guile will also show you how several types of therapy can help you with your symptoms of cynophobia.
+This includes using relaxation techniques to stay calm even if the dog does something unexpected.

 Recognising the Body Language of Dogs: Signs of Friendliness vs. Caution